 You’re basically sealing the deal and building a loyal customer base – shoppers that look forward to getting exclusive coupons from your store.

 Here’s an example of Suppz using this strategy to improve brand loyalty.
-Using Smile.io and Judge.me, the store enables their customers to easily drop reviews, tracks them and awards the customers accordingly.
+Using Smile.io and Judge.me, the store enables their customers to easily drop reviews.
+It also tracks these reviews and awards the customers accordingly.
 These in-store points can then be redeemed by the customers in a future purchase, as shown here:

-While they send out an email to ask for reviews, it often tends to get lost in all the messages we receive.
+While they send out an email to ask for reviews, it often tends to get lost in all the messages a customer receives.
 And waiting for the customer to come back to the store may not always be the best idea.

 Now, what if they used web push notifications to tell us, “Review and earn 100 points on your next purchase!”